itpp-labs/odoo-development/docs/admin/db_maxconn.rst

 * max_connections = 100 (default)

 then ``(1 + 1 + 2) * 64 = 256 > 100``, i.e. the condition is not satisfied and such deployment may face the error described above.

+**Ok, but which values are good for specific server and load conditions?**

+*Checkout `this comment <https://github.com/odoo/odoo/issues/39825#issuecomment-555175814>`__ from odony.
+Specifically, for ``db_maxconn`` param the quote is below.*

+PostgreSQL's ``max_connections`` should be set higher than ``db_maxpool * number_of_processes``.
+You may need to tweak the kernel sysctl if you need ``max_connections`` higher than 1-2k.

+For multi-processing mode, each HTTP worker handles a single request at a time, so theoretically ``db_maxconn=2`` could work (some requests need 2 cursors, hence 2 db connections).
+However for multi-tenant this is not optimal because each request will need to reopen a new connection to a different db - setting it a bit higher is better.
+With lots of workers, 32 is a good trade-off, as 64 could make you reach kernel limits.
+Also keep in mind that the limit applies to the longpolling worker too, and you don't want to delay chat messages too much because of a full connection pool, so don't set it too low no matter what.
+Keeping the value in the 32-64 range usually seems a good choice.

+For multi-thread mode, since there is only 1 process, this is the size of the global connection pool.
+To prevent errors, it should be set between 1x and 2x the expected number of concurrent requests at a time.
+Can be estimated based on the number of databases and the expected activity.
+Having a single process handle more than 20 request at a time on a single core (remember that multi-thread depends on the GIL) is unlikely to give good performance, so again, a setting in the 32-64 range will most likely work for a normal load.